×

 We asked people if there is a lot of crime.
 They answered:

 "Madrid is generally considered to be a safe city, with crime levels lower than the Spanish average.
 However, like any large city, there are areas where crime is more common.
-Pickpocketing and other petty crimes are the most common types of crime in Madrid, and tourists should take extra precautions when visiting crowded areas," remarked one expat who made the move to Madrid.
+Pickpocketing and other petty crimes are the most common types of crime in Madrid, and tourists should take extra precautions when visiting crowded areas," said one expat in Madrid.

 Is there a lot of diversity?
 Are people in Madrid accepting of differences?

 "Yes, Madrid is a very diverse city.
 It is home to people from all over the world, including many immigrants from Latin America, Africa, and Asia.
 People in Madrid are generally accepting of differences and are welcoming to people from all backgrounds.
-Madrid is a city that celebrates its diversity and encourages people to embrace their differences," said one expat in Madrid.
+Madrid is a city that celebrates its diversity and encourages people to embrace their differences," commented one expat who made the move to Madrid.

 What are the schools in Madrid like?

 "To go to St. George's school without any doubt.
-We have found a family there and we are not going to forget them ever," explained one expat living in Madrid, Spain.
+We have found a family there and we are not going to forget them ever," commented one expat when asked about St. George's School in Madrid.

 View More Answers